pickpocket/tile-monit/README.md

 # tile-monit
-a website to monitor your server
+a website to monitor your server's health